sunfounder/robot-hat/docs/source/pythonApi/Modules/Buzzer.rst

 **Constructors**

-``class robot_hat.Buzzer(pwm)`` Create a Buzzer object associated with the given pwm object.
+``class robot_hat.Buzzer(pwm)``: Create a Buzzer object associated with the given pwm object.
 This will allow you to control the buzzer.

 **Methods**